hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 </table>

-\* **Important:** In the HP Cloud OS for Moonshot Installation Dashboard, the Nova install module will appear alphabetically in the list of install modules.
+\* **Important:** In the HP Helion Cloud OS for Moonshot Installation Dashboard, the Nova install module will appear alphabetically in the list of install modules.

 The best practice, though, is to create and apply the Nova proposal after all the others have been applied.
 First follow the instructions below, then see [Apply the Nova Install Module](#apply-the-nova-install-module) in this topic.

 To apply the install modules in Mozilla Firefox or Google Chrome:

-1. Open the HP Cloud OS for Moonshot Installation Dashboard at https://192.168.124.10:3000.
+1. Open the HP Helion Cloud OS for Moonshot Installation Dashboard at https://192.168.124.10:3000.

 2. Select Barclamps > Cloud Infrastructure.
 The Cloud Infrastructure page displays all the install modules that are specific to the cloud infrastructure.